-ABOUT THE NAVY WOUNDED WARRIOR'S ADAPTIVE ATHLETICS PROGRAM
+ABOUT ADAPTIVE ATHLETICS

 Fitness and teamwork are a way of life in the military.
 Serious illness or injury can profoundly impact that way of life, often confining a service member to a hospital bed and significantly altering their physical capabilities.

 Adaptive athletics are sports that have been modified to meet the abilities of injured or ill individuals.
 They help wounded warriors build strength and endurance, while also drawing inspiration from their teammates.